JasperVanDenBosch/niprov/docs/source/index.rst

 Read on to see other features and options.

-Get in touch if you have questions or suggestions, by submitting an *issue* on http://github.com/ilogue/niprov or  via email to jasperb@uw.edu.
+Get in touch if you have questions or suggestions, by submitting an *issue* on http://github.com/ilogue/niprov or  via email to jasperb@uw.edu, or  at  `tweet to @niprovenance <https://twitter.com/niprovenance>`_

 Contents: